Serious Sam: Kamikaze Attack!: Reception

 Serious Sam: Kamikaze Attack! received "mixed or average reviews", according to the review aggregator website Metacritic, which calculated a weighted average rating of 67/100 based on six critic reviews.
-It was GameFly's "app of the day" of June 12, 2012.
-Some critics found that the hand-drawn graphics were appealing and fit its overall esthetic, with Gamezebo writer Kevin Alexander stating that they "come to life in a simple but effective manner".
+It was GameFly's "app of the day" on June 12, 2012.
+Some critics found that the hand-drawn graphics were appealing and fit its overall aesthetic, with Gamezebo writer Kevin Alexander stating that they "come to life in a simple but effective manner".
 Andrew Nesvadba (AppSpy) called the visuals "stunning" but noted that they could cause some "confusion".
 Jason D'Aprile (Slide to Play) described the graphics as an "odd mix of primitive and quaint".

 Commenting on the controls, Alexander thought them to be "responsive", while Chris Schilling (Pocket Gamer) opined that they were "immaculate".
 Schilling, who considered Kamikaze Attack! to be one of the better games in the auto-running genre, also lauded it for its "authentic" audio design.
-Conversely, Andrew Hayward (GamesRadar) criticized the use of merely one music track.
+Conversely, Andrew Hayward (GamesRadar) criticized the use of only one music track.
 Hayward and D'Aprile also faulted the shortage of art assets.
 Further criticism highlighted the repetitiveness of the game, as Schilling and Thorin Klosowski (TouchArcade) each saw a lack of variety between the individual levels, including the endless modes.
 D'Aprile observed this as its biggest problem.
 Many agreed that Kamikaze Attack! was a good fit for the Serious Sam franchise, although they believed it would have limited appeal to players with no background knowledge of the series.